-How to choose a safe and reliable VPN service?
+How to choose a safe and reliable VPN service

-After knowing the claims, check if the VPN provider has any audits that can prove their privacy claims.
+Next, check if the VPN provider has any audits that can prove their privacy claims.
 If the answer is yes, congrats, you found a safe and reliable VPN service.

 Final note: free VPNs do more harm than good, so opt for a premium VPN

-While using a free VPN may seem like a cost-effective solution, it can actually expose you to a higher risk of malware.
-If you want to protect your device and data from potential attacks, use a paid VPN, like Surfshark, with the resources, expertise, and robust security measures.
+While using a free VPN may seem like a cost-effective solution, it can expose you to a higher risk of malware.
+If you want to protect your device and data from potential attacks, use a paid VPN, like Surfshark, with the necessary resources, expertise, and robust security measures.